-There are established methods for evaluating the savings from energy efficiency programs, comparing the consumption and savings of program participants to a control group of non-participants.
-These can be very rigorous.
-For example, information on techniques has been published by DOE, EPA, and a variety of states.
-But states do differ in their evaluation requirements.
+There are established methods for evaluating the savings from energy efficiency programs that can be very rigorous.
+Techniques have been outlined by DOE, EPA, and a variety of states.4 But states do differ in their evaluation requirements.
 We recommend that in order to provide a firm foundation for program evaluation, the CES implementer (likely DOE or FERC) publish evaluation rules and review evaluations for consistency.
 Detailed language on evaluation and evaluation reviews was included in Senator Schumer's S. 548 (a stand-alone EERS) bill in the 111th Congress.